ESDLMapEditorESSIM/docker-toolsuite/README.md

 Required changes:

-- In `BaseInfrastructure\docker-compose.yml`
+- In `BaseInfrastructure/docker-compose.yml`
   - Find `GF_SERVER_ROOT_URL`: change `localhost` to the domain name for the ESSIM dashboard
   - Find `GF_AUTH_SIGNOUT_REDIRECT_URL`: change two (!) occurences of `localhost` to the domain name for keycloak
   - Find `GF_AUTH_GENERIC_OAUTH_AUTH_URL`: change `localhost` to the domain name for keycloak
-- In `BaseInfrastructure\keycloak\esdl-mapeditor-realm.json` (or login to keycloak and change using their web-based management interface)
+- In `BaseInfrastructure/keycloak/esdl-mapeditor-realm.json` (or login to keycloak and change using their web-based management interface)
   - Replace all occurences of `localhost:port` to the respective domain names
-- In `ESDLMapEditor\docker-compose.yml`
+- In `ESDLMapEditor/docker-compose.yml`
   - Find `EXTERNAL_GRAFANA_URL`: change `localhost` to the domain name for ESDL Mapeditor
-- In `ESDLMapeditor\mapeditor_open_source.env`:
+- In `ESDLMapeditor/mapeditor_open_source.env`:
   - Find `PANEL_SERVICE_EXTERNAL_URL`: replace `localhost` with the domain name of the panel service
-- (To be improved) Inside the MapEditor container, find the file `credentials\client_secrets_opensource.json`
+- Find the file `./ESDLMapEditor/esdl_mapeditor/client_secrets_opensource.json.
+This file is mounted inside the container when started and contains the keycloak configuration.`
-  - Replace all occurences of `localhost` to the respective domain names (one for the mapeditor and 3 for keycloak)
+  - Replace all occurences of `localhost` to the respective domain names (one for the mapeditor and 2 for keycloak)
   - or mount a different version in ./ESDLMapeditor/docker-compose.yml
   ```yaml
     volumes:
       - "./esdl-mapeditor/client_secrets_opensource.json:/usr/src/app/credentials/client_secrets_opensource.json"
   ```
-- In `BaseInfrastructure\keycloak\esdl-mapeditor-realm.json` (or login to keycloak and change using their web-based management interface)
+- In `BaseInfrastructure/keycloak/esdl-mapeditor-realm.json` (or login to keycloak and change using their web-based management interface)
   - Replace all occurences of `localhost:port` to the respective domain names
 - Keycloak is configured to start in `dev`-mode (`start-dev`), allowing it to be used without SSL certificates (meaning that all traffic is insecure).
   Configure Keycloak to start in 'normal' mode, see the `./BaseInfrastructure/docker-compose.yml` for some hints on setting this up correctly in combination with a reverse proxy that terminates SSL traffic.